Stevecaboose/League-of-Legends-Enb/README.md

 -Copy contents of League of Legends ENB to the following directory:
   C:\Riot Games\League of Legends\RADS\solutions\lol_game_client_sln\releases\0.0.1.XX\deploy

+How to uninstall:

+To uninstall either remove all the files that you originally placed from the zip folder.
+The other way to uninstall is either rename or remove the d3d9.dll file from your league directory.

 -Note:

 When testing, running in fullscreen almost always resulted in bugsplat errors.
 No bugsplat errors occurred when the game